 All the Fall Fun at Pickering Village Museum

 Pickering Museum Village offers captivating fall programs for all tastes.
 ‘Pickering Fairy Tour‘ explores magical creatures in the picturesque forest, village, and gardens, with hidden fairy houses and a whimsical Fairy Door Workshop.
-On weekends from September 9th to the 24th, it’s perfect for families.
+Held on September 20 and 21, it’s perfect for families.

-If you crave spookier adventures, ‘Pickering Ghost Walk‘ leads you through the Village with lantern-light, sharing supernatural stories, paranormal investigations, and Pickering’s eerie history.
-And don’t miss ‘Escape the Cabin,’ an immersive escape room experience set in 1837 during the Upper Canada Rebellion.
+If you crave spookier adventures, ‘Pickering Ghost Walk‘ leads you through the Village with lantern light, sharing supernatural stories, paranormal investigations, and Pickering’s eerie history.

 Apple Festival & Craft Sale

 Bowmanville’s annual Apple Festival is back this year.
 This tremendously popular annual street festival celebrates all things apple.
-Four city blocks become a showcase for many local apple growers who proudly offer up a wide variety of fresh picked apples and other goodies. @ Main Street, Historic Downtown Bowmanville.
+Four city blocks become a showcase for many local apple growers who proudly offer a wide variety of freshly picked apples and other goodies. @ Main Street, Historic Downtown Bowmanville.

 DRIFF’s fall festival